Gumball2415/nesdev-compo-2023/README.md

 - LD65
 - Mesen

 Run the makefile in a suitable bash environment.
 For more detailed instructions, refer to Pinobatch's [NROM template](https://github.com/pinobatch/nrom-template).
-If no bash environment is available, run the make.bat file.

 ## License

-- This project is licensed under the MIT license.
+- This project's **source code** is licensed under the MIT license.
+- **All rights and copyrights of art and related graphic resources used are reserved to their respective owners credited above.**
 - Action53 configuration and mapper helper functions are licensed under the MIT license.
 Copyright 2023 zeta0134.
 - bhop is licensed under the MIT-0 license.
 Copyright 2023 zeta0134.
 - Donut NES CHR encoder and decoder is licensed under the Unlicense License.
 Copyright 2023 Johnathan Roatch